 Grouping Strategy for Decision Variables

 In practical construction settings, the process of grouping structurally analogous members—referred to as member grouping—by assigning them identical cross-sections is crucial for enhancing construction efficiency and minimizing formwork production costs.
-Furthermore, this grouping reduces the total number of variables in optimization problems, thereby facilitating more efficient algorithmic solution searches.
+Furthermore, this grouping reduces the total number of variables in optimization problems, thereby facilitating more efficient algorithmic solution searches (Boscardin et al., 2019).

 In this study, members with analogous structural functions were classified by location and floor to form groups.
 Columns are categorized based on their position within the plan (corner, perimeter, interior) and floor level (in units of two floors).
 Similarly, beams are classified according to their position within the plan (perimeter, interior) and floor levels in two-floor increments.
 The grouping of members is not considered a variable in the optimization process and is predetermined according to the method established by the user.
 Figure 3 illustrates the grouping strategy applied to the example problem in Section 4.1.